 Can I Get Workers’ Compensation Benefits If The Injury Was My Fault?

 Welcome to our blog series where our attorneys answer your questions about workers’ compensation.
-Last month, we discussed what workers’ compensation benefits you could get, when to hire a workers' compensation lawyer, and how much it costs.
+Previously, we discussed what workers’ compensation benefits you could get, when to hire a workers' compensation lawyer, and how much it costs.

 Today we cover another common workers' compensation question: Can I still get workers’ compensation if the injury or accident was my fault?

 The short answer to this question is yes, because Vermont workers’ compensation is a “no fault” system.
 Who is to blame is not the issue, with a few exceptions.
 Both the injured worker and their employer are protected by the no-fault rule.

 What No Fault Means